ICSID Convention definition

 ICSID Convention means the Convention on the settlement of investment disputes between States and nationals of other States, done at Washington on 18 March 1965; "information protected under its competition laws" means: for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
 1985, c.
 34, or a successor provision; and for the Republic of Serbia, information in accordance with Article 45 of the Law on the Protection of Competition, or a successor provision; "intellectual property rights" means copyright and related rights, trademark rights, rights in geographical indications, rights in industrial designs, patent rights, rights in layout designs of integrated circuits, rights in relation to protection of undisclosed information, and plant breeders' rights;

-ICSID Convention means the Convention on the Settlement of Investment Disputes between States and Nationals of other States, done at Washington, March 18, 1965; investment means every kind of asset that an investor owns or controls, directly or indirectly, and that has the characteristics of an investment, such as the commitment of capital or other resources, the expectation of gains or profits and the assumption of risk.
-Forms that an investment may take include, but are not limited to:
+ICSID Convention means the Convention on the Settlement of Investment Disputes between States and Nationals of other States, done at Washington on March 18, 1965; investment means any kind of asset owned or controlled, directly or indirectly, by an investor that has the characteristics of an investment.1 Forms that an investment may take include, but are not limited to:2

 ICSID Convention means the International Convention on the Settlement of Investment Disputes of 1965.